 unit maintains optimal cellar temperature and humidity conditions

 , even in tough environments.
 Visit our Learning Center for data tables, performance charts and product comparisons among different brands.

 This unit can be used in North America

 See full description

 Free Shipping!
 Exclusively for our retail customers, receive free Inside Delivery to a ground floor in the lower 48 states for a limited time.
 Simply add to your cart and checkout.

 CellarPro 1800XT-220V Cooling Unit (P/N 1130).
 CellarPro engineered the 1800XT-220V cooling unit to maintain ideal temperature and humidity conditions

 in geographies that use 220V / 1 Phase power (50 or 60 Hz).

-Designed for indoor use only, 1800XT-220V units can operate in environments ranging from 35°C to 4°C out of the box.
+All air-cooled refrigeration equipment requires fresh air intake to dissipate the heat generated by the cooling unit.
+The fresh air intake CANNOT come from the wine cellar space - it must come from space outside the cellar.
+Designed for indoor use only, 1800XT-220V units can operate in environments ranging from 35C to 4C out of the box.
 To operate the unit in colder temperatures, please see modifications listed on the Options & Upgrades

 - This unit offers a choice of top or rear hot exhaust.